-3. We put our pots in our dark, dank outbuilding - the plan is to leave them in here for about a month to give the bulbs a chance to develop a root system.
+3. We put our pots in our dark, dank outbuilding.
+We will leave them in here for about a month to give the bulbs a chance to develop a root system.

 5. We will probably stagger bringing them inside to increase our chances of them flowering when we want them to.

 6. Once you bring the pots in the advice is to initially keep them in a cool room away from bright light to allow the leaves to green up.

 7. Then move them close to a window in warmer surroundings

 8. Apparently, once inside, watering them with a 5% alcohol solution (white spirits such as gin or vodka) will encourage strong growth and stop them getting ‘leggy’ and toppling over.

 9. You may wish to wear gloves when handling the bulbs as they can sometimes cause skin irritation.